-Getting to the proposal stage of a sale is usually reason to celebrate.
+Getting to the proposal stage of a sale is usually the reason to celebrate.
 After all, the metrics of proposal writing are simple: the more proposals you write, the more sales you are going to close.
-But many sales people get carried away with producing sales proposals in an assembly line fashion in an effort to keep a full pipeline of business leads.
-Most sales managers support this kind of high-intensity sales proposal writing, because sales managers and reps thrive on a busy pipeline of sales leads.
+But many salespeople get carried away with producing sales proposals in an assembly line fashion in an effort to keep a full pipeline of business leads.
+Most sales managers support this kind of high-intensity sales proposal writing because sales managers and reps thrive on a busy pipeline of sales leads.

 The problem with writing too many sales proposals is that proposal writing and rewriting can be counterproductive, especially if too many of your proposals are ending up in the great sales “purgatory” where business leads get stalled between “no” and ”yes.”
 Simply churning out sales proposals without a larger sense of strategy and discipline in your B2B lead generation is likely to leave you with a full pipeline of sales leads that never get resolved.

 Sales teams view writing sales proposals as a form of high-energy lead generation.
 But too often, in the act of writing proposals, they do not make the necessary effort to customize the proposal to the client’s needs.
 Without a sense of strategy and listening to the client’s specific needs, your sales team is going to be pitching a pre-packaged system that is not what the client wants or needs.

 Don’t confuse “energy” and “action” with “results.”
 Your sales team might spend all day writing sales proposals, only to close a tiny percentage of deals.
 This is inefficient and a huge missed opportunity.
 Instead of using a “machine gun” approach – firing out sales proposals as fast as possible, in every direction – you need to take a “rifle” approach by selecting a specific target, planning your effort, and taking your time.